What are the three new Bilt 2.0 cards?

 What is Bilt Cash?

 - Then, you can convert your Bilt Cash into Bilt points.
-Every $3 of Bilt Cash unlocks 100 Bilt Points, up to a maximum of 1 Point per $1 of your payment amount.
+Every $0.03 of Bilt Cash unlocks 1 Bilt Points

 - So when you spend $750 on your Bilt card, you earn $30 in Bilt cash that then becomes 1,000 Bilt points (when redeemed against rent).

-This means $1 in spend earns 1.33 Bilt Points when redeeming against rent.
+Unit economics wise, this means $1 in spend on the card earns 1.33 Bilt Points when redeeming against rent via Option 2.

 *Alternatively, you can also redeem Bilt cash for neighborhood dining experiences, hotel bookings, Lyft credits etc. As far as we know, it can be redeemed dollar for dollar (1:1), which is huge if you value Bilt Cash at face value.